-Ned realised that people host on WordPress.com for its ease-of-use and.
-In light of this they’re generally run by those that don’t have great technical expertise, those that will need a lot of advice when it comes to customization.
+Ned realized that people host on WordPress.com for its ease-of-use and.
+In light of this, they’re generally run by those that don’t have great technical expertise, those that will need a lot of advice when it comes to customization.
 With WordPress powering nearly 20% of the world’s websites, you can imagine the number of technical support queries they get on their forums.
-Ned also realised that this is not WordPress.com’s core business: it was an opportunity for Tweaky to solve a problem not only for customers but for WordPress as well.
+Ned also realized that this is not WordPress.com’s core business: it was an opportunity for Tweaky to solve a problem not only for customers but for WordPress as well.

 A fantastic partnership was born.
-WordPress.com now recommends Tweaky as a support option, brining extremely qualified leads to Tweaky and saving WordPress.com a lot of time supporting non-paying customers.
+WordPress.com now recommends Tweaky as a support option, bringing extremely qualified leads to Tweaky and saving WordPress.com a lot of time supporting non-paying customers.

 The same principle is in effect whenever you guest post on other blogs.
 One of the primary challenges of running a blog is maintaining consistent, high-quality, content.